contact

 What Is Process Mining in Insurance?

-How does Process Intelligence help you do more than process mining
+How does process intelligence help you do more than process mining

-Process Intelligence builds more functionality on top of process mining, enabling insurers to take the next steps forward with automation.
-Blue Prism Process Intelligence Powered by ABBYY Timeline offers tight integration between process mining, task mining and intelligent automation.
-It streamlines the customer journey so organizations can go straight from process mining to Blue Prism Capture, then bring it all into Blue Prism Design Studio.
+Process intelligence builds more functionality on top of process mining, enabling insurers to take the next steps forward with intelligent automation.
+SS&C | Blue Prism® Process Intelligence, powered by ABBYY Timeline, offers tight integration between process mining, task mining, robotic process automation (RPA) and IA.

 This means that once insurers have used process mining to identify areas for improvement, they can start thinking about how they deploy digital workers to speed up tasks, improve accuracy and reduce operational costs.
+Then, insurers can also weave in new technologies like generative AI to streamline processes even more.

 Instead of having expert staff work constantly to move data from one system to another, digital workers can take up the heavy lifting.
-They can access the same applications and systems as humans, which means they’re able to take on laborious data handling and migration tasks, while freeing up people to undertake higher value work — all without disturbing core systems.
+They can access the same applications and systems as humans, which means they’re able to take on laborious data handling and migration tasks, while freeing up people to undertake higher-value work — all without disturbing core systems.

 Visibility across multiple systems

 Process Intelligence creates a complete history of every process iteration from beginning to end, even when some steps are performed using multiple systems.
-Recorded as timelines, processes can be compared, filtered, searched, and aggregated to look for inefficiencies and potential for improvement.
+Recorded as timelines, processes can be compared, filtered, searched and aggregated to look for inefficiencies and potential for improvement.

-Unlike process mining, which uses a schema-centric approach, process intelligence uses a numerical analysis approach that works equally well on all types of processes, not just on those processes with little variability in terms of the sequence of steps.
+Unlike process mining, which uses a schema-centric approach, Process Intelligence uses a numerical analysis approach that works equally well on all types of processes, not just on those processes with little variability in terms of the sequence of steps.

 Continuous monitoring and improvements

-Process intelligence monitors every iteration and alerts process owners about any deviation that could cause delays.
+Process Intelligence monitors every iteration and alerts process owners about any deviation that could cause delays.
 This means it enables continuous improvement, and continues to deliver return on investment as businesses operate, not just at the initial stages.

 Compliance delivered